 The age greatly varies.
 Though I didn’t meet them face to face, my users should be somehow between 28 – 45.
 I couldn’t find relevant age statistics from Shopify either.

 I don’t see a major inclination on gender.
 It’s more about the product category.

 Where are them?

 My paid customers are mainly in US, Canada and UK.
 But users are all over the world except Asia region.
 I don’t see many users from China, Japan, Korea or even my region, Hong Kong.
-Anyway it matches with Shopify data on Alexa.
-Alternatively you can check the Verified Business Locations provided by BuiltWith.
+Anyway, it matches with Shopify data on Alexa.
+Alternatively, you can check the Verified Business Locations provided by BuiltWith.

 Competition of Shopify App is not very keen in general.
 But it also depends on what fields you lie in.
 My field is more about marketing and SEO.
 Compared with the mobile AppStore, there are still spaces to start your small business.
 I can see that some indie developers are doing quite well.
 There are not many big players yet.
-If you are considering developing a Shopify app as side project or integrating your web service with Shopify, it should be worth your time.
+If you are considering developing a Shopify app as a side project or integrating your web service with Shopify, it should be worth your time.

 Shopify AppStore Listing